 Other natural stone materials, like marble, limestone and soapstone, are softer than granite and require delicate use and greater care.
 All stone countertops must be sealed periodically.

-Wood countertops, like butcher block, instantly warm up a kitchen.
+Wood countertops, like butcher block, instantly warm up the kitchen.
 They are easy to clean and any scratches can be sanded out.
 Water damages butcher block quite easily, though, so wood countertops must be oiled frequently to seal the surface.

 Laminate is the most affordable countertop material on the market and comes in an array of colors and designs.
 Laminate can scorch if a hot pan touches the surface and has a reputation for scratching easily.